-Tongue-tie and lip-tie are two terms in common usage to describe presence in the mouth of connective tissue (known as a frenulum, or, sometimes interchangeably, as a frenum or frenulum), that restricts the normal range of movement of the tongue or lip (upper, lower or both).
-Presence of tongue-tie or lip-tie can cause or contribute to problems with breastfeeding in infants, and, with later difficulties in chewing, drinking, swallowing, and speech.
+Tongue-tie and lip-tie are two terms in common usage to describe the presence in the mouth of connective tissue (known as a frenulum, or, sometimes interchangeably, as a frenum) that restricts the normal range of movement of the tongue or lip (upper, lower or both).
+The presence of tongue-tie or lip-tie can cause or contribute to breastfeeding problems in infants, and, later, difficulties in chewing, drinking, swallowing, and speech.

 There are various options, both surgical and non-surgical, for treating tongue-tie and lip-tie.
 One traditional option is in-office procedure known as a frenectomy (alternatively, frenulectomy, frenotomy), which involves the careful “release” of the excess connective tissue to improve the range of movement of the tongue or lip(s).

 The frenectomy procedure can be performed with either a simple surgical implement or a dental laser intended for the oral cavity’s soft tissue.
 The process itself is relatively quick, as is recovery.
 However, Dr. Robbins emphasizes the importance of parent education to ensure compliance with post-procedure exercises that facilitate healing and encourage proper motion.
 Myofunctional therapy also plays an essential role in treatment success.

 Dr. Robbins also specializes in BabyLase, a non-surgical therapy for release of oral tissues, that take advantage of a laser’s ability to penetrate and “soften” tissue without cutting.